anarchie347/ConsoleSnake-csharp/README.md

 This is still in development

-Updates to the code will probably come in a weird order because I already have snake written in VB.NET and I am translating it, and am translating subroutine by subroutine, rather than feature by feature
+This was originally written in VB.NET, but I am now converting, refactoring and improving it in C#